 In Red Dwarf this model is used to allow for external sources of drama.
 Holly as the most prominent Miniboss of the show helped set the tone and expectations with his deadpan, comic personality that though drama was getting in it didn't have to get heavy.

 But there are very different ways to play the same mechanic.

-Peep Show isn't a workplace comedy by a domestic one, centring on the home and social lives of flatmates/embitteredly co-dependant friends Mark Corrigan and Jeremy ‘Jez’ Usborne.
+Peep Show is a domestic sitcom, centring on the home and social lives of flatmates/embitteredly co-dependent friends Mark Corrigan and Jeremy ‘Jez’ Usborne.
 They are a classic Auguste Double Act, in constant conflict and competition.
-Jez's musical collaborator Super Hans is a clear Clown, chief amongst many who recur or move through the show over the course of its long run.
+Meanwhile Jez's musical collaborator Super Hans is a clear Wildcard, chief among many who recur or move through the show over the course of its long run.

-Peep Show is a very populous show, and as well as there being many Clowns, there are definitely lots of Boss-like presences too.
+Peep Show is a very populous show, and as well as there being many Wildcards, there are definitely lots of Boss-like presences too.

 The recurring character Johnson is probably the most prominent and most consistently present of these.
-As we start the series he's Mark's work boss.
+As we start the series he's Mark's boss at work.
 And has true Eccentric Boss energy, being both quite mad and absolutely high-status: Mark scrambles to satisfy his demands...

 So he doesn't close the circuit.
 He's not a true Boss.
 And neither are any of the various other high-status characters.

 As I've talked about before, each sitcom has its own version of 'status' it is particularly interested in.
 In Cabin Pressure it's about professional prestige; in The IT Crowd it's about geeky weirdness versus social capital.
 In Peep Show it's about something a little more existential - how to be a proper human being.